(225 ILCS 450/6.1)

 (Section scheduled to be repealed on January 1, 2024)

 (a) The examination shall test the applicant's knowledge of accounting, auditing, and other related subjects, if any, as the Board may deem advisable.
-A candidate shall be required to pass all sections of the examination in order to qualify for a certificate.
+A candidate shall be required to pass all sections of the examination in order to qualify for certification.
 A candidate may take the required test sections individually and in any order, as long as the examination is taken within a timeframe established by Board rule.

 (c) Pursuant to compliance with the Americans with Disabilities Act, the Board may provide alternative test administration arrangements that are reasonable in the context of the Certified Public Accountant examination for applicants who are unable to take the examination under standard conditions upon an applicant's submission of evidence as the Board may require, which may include a signed statement from a medical or other licensed medical professional, identifying the applicant's disabilities and the specific alternative accommodations the applicant may need.
 Any alteration in test administration arrangements does not waive the requirement of sitting for and passing the examination.